Skip the setup. Our team will have you taking orders in 24 hours. Get started →

 }

 JavaScript code should be placed in external files whenever possible.
-Use get_script_tags()
+Use @scripts to load your scripts and @styles to load your styles.

-A template is how a page is organized, and how the content of the page is displayed.
-Both layouts and pages templates may contain up to three sections: front-matter, PHP code and HTML markup.
-Sections are separated by the ---
+Template is a file that defines how a page or layout is organized and how its content is displayed.
+It can contain up to three sections: front-matter, PHP code, and HTML markup.
+These sections are separated by the --- sequence.

 ---